Annual Franklin Area Folk Festival

 in Franklin, North Carolina

-The 17th Annual Franklin Area Folk Festival, “A Celebration of Appalachian Heritage” will be held from 10 am to 4 pm on Saturday, August 19, 2023 at Cowee School Arts & Heritage Center.
+The 17th Annual Franklin Area Folk Festival, “A Celebration of Appalachian Heritage” held on August 19, 2023, will be the last one organized by co-sponsors FHAMC and Cowee School Arts & Heritage Center.

 If you have further questions, please call (828) 369-4080.